 Mural best tips and tricks

 Have students pair up and set them the task of creating a presentation project to share with the class.
-This will teach them to collaborate remotely, communicate, and build together while also hopefully creating something useful for the rest of the class to learn from.
+This will teach them to collaborate remotely, communicate, and work together while also hopefully creating something useful for the rest of the class to learn from.

 Set an open project in which everyone has freedom to express themselves, then let them submit anonymously.
 This will help even more shy students be expressive and share with the class.